 - Sex.
 Before the age of 65, slightly more men than women develop ALS.
 This sex difference disappears after age 70.

 - Genetics.
-Some studies examining the entire human genome (genomewide association studies) found many similarities in the genetic variations of people with familial ALS and some people with noninherited ALS.
+Some studies examining the entire human genome found many similarities in the genetic variations of people with familial ALS and some people with noninherited ALS.
 These genetic variations might make people more susceptible to ALS.

 - Smoking.
 Smoking is the only likely environmental risk factor for ALS.
 The risk seems to be greatest for women, particularly after menopause.

 - Military service.
-Recent studies indicate that people who have served in the military are at higher risk of ALS.
-It's unclear exactly what about military service may trigger the development of ALS.
-It may include exposure to certain metals or chemicals, traumatic injuries, viral infections, and intense exertion.
+Studies indicate that people who have served in the military are at higher risk of ALS.
+It's unclear what about military service might trigger the development of ALS.
+It might include exposure to certain metals or chemicals, traumatic injuries, viral infections, and intense exertion.

-As the disease progresses, people with ALS experience complications, which may include:
+As the disease progresses, ALS causes complications, such as:

 Some people with advanced ALS choose to have a tracheostomy — a surgically created hole at the front of the neck leading to the windpipe (trachea) — for full-time use of a respirator that inflates and deflates their lungs.